ydmao/fastrpc/README.md

 # fastrpc #

-fastrpc is a single-threaded event-driven RPC library.
+fastrpc is a RPC library for C++.
 It is derived from the RPC library of an old version of pequod (https://github.com/bryankate/pequod).
 The initial version was created collaberatively with Eddie Kohler, Bryan Ford, Neha Narula, Robert Morris and Michael Kester.